-Seton Hall University College of Nursing now offers a combined Adult/Gerontology Nurse Practitioner program, which is designed to prepare nurses for the specific demands of working with the adults and the aged.
+The combined Adult-Gerontology Nurse Practitioner program is designed to prepare nurses for the specific demands of working with the adults and the aged.
 Graduates of the A.G.N.P.
 M.S.N. track complete a minimum of 600 supervised clinical practice hours and are eligible to sit for national certification in Primary Care or Acute Care through either the American Nurses Credentialing Center or the American Academy of Nurse Practitioners Certification Program.

 Learn more about the M.S.N. in Adult-Gerontology Primary/Acute Care Nursing Practitioner »